GiuseppeMariani1/MATRIX-GM/README.md

 ## HELLO
-Welcome to the correlation matrixes and related things I did for our bloomberg trading comp.
+Welcome to the correlation matrices coded for stock picking pipelines!